roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  "What?" asked Tuli.

  "Well, we could start with some, like, hand-cuffs, and maybe this..." she held up a ball gag.
-Report_Story #3